 The onus is on the employer to prove just cause, and the threshold is high.
 Contrary to popular belief, it is not just the incident or misconduct in question that is to be considered, but all relevant factors.
 In some cases, two employees that are guilty of the same offence will receive different levels of punishment.

 Just because your employer says that it has just cause to fire you does not make it true.
-We have the expertise to properly advise employees that have been dismissed for cause, assess their potential claim, and work with them to pursue their rights.
+We have the knowledge and experience to properly advise employees that have been dismissed for cause, assess their potential claim, and work with them to pursue their rights.
 We can advise you as to whether just cause for dismissal existed, regardless of what your former employer might say.
 And we can then help you assess the pros and cons of pursuing a claim.